liman4u/liman4u/README.md

   - ETLs with PySpark
   - AirFlow
   - Terraform
+  - Shopify

 ## Nationality 🌐
 Ghana - in the West African Region and I speak English fluently.

 ## What I'm currently learning 📚

-- Diving more into data engineering
+- Diving more into tech lead and engineering leadership